Overview

 The first house on the Crom site was erected in 1611 by Michael Balfour, a Scottish planter, as part of the Plantation of Ulster.
 Built of lime and stone within a bawn, the original structure endured two Jacobite invasions before being burnt down in the early 1760s.
 Its stone shell remains today as the evocative ruins of Old Crom Castle.

 In 1840, the 7th Earl of Erne commissioned Scottish architect Edward Blore to design a neo‑Tudor mansion—Crom Castle—that still dominates the estate’s skyline.
-Although the castle remains a private family residence, its presence has shaped the estate’s identity.
+The castle remains a private family residence.
 The National Trust acquired the surrounding lands from the 6th Earl of Erne in 1987, preserving the woodlands, lakes and historic features for public enjoyment.

 During World War II the estate briefly served as a US military base, a fact still recounted on guided walks.
 More recently, Crom hosted a classic yacht regatta in August 2010, recreating 1890s races on Upper Lough Erne, underscoring its ongoing link to water‑based recreation.